Skye-XD/desktop-icons-ng/media/Description gnome.extensions.org.md

 * Use GSK to draw instead of Cairo, optimizes GPU/CPU use.
 * Fixes to widget positioning, keyboard modifier selection of icons with arrow keys.
 * Fixes overview animation.
-* All widgets have been updaetd.
-Re-install from widgets folder on GitLab Website.
+* All widgets have been updated.
+Re-install from the widgets folder on GitLab Website, or use the Add Widget dialog's `Download Latest` button to install them automatically.
 * Widgets can now run backend processes for host side compute work.
 Added demo new metrics widget and Today(Calendar) view widget.
 Added helper classes for backend and widget for widget authors.
 * The program no explicitly asks for your permission prior to installing and running a widget and records this choice so you are not asked again.
 * Multiple fixes for the new widgets.